Managing for Excellence - Generative Practices

 4. Practices of meaning making and identity formation;

-5. Practices of organizational inquiry with emphasis on appreciation and small interventions.
+5. Practices of organizational change with emphasis on 1) appreciative inquiry and the progress principlce, and 2) sustainable business.

 The last of these generative practices, organizational inquiry, involves a strong methodological component, one that can be used when doing research or when working more hands on with development efforts.